 - There is a toasty 8kw Chilli Penguin wood burner in each of the tents.
 A copious supply of dry wood and plenty of firelighters, so no hunting around gathering sticks to keep yourselves warm

-- As well as luxurious duvets, the safari tents all come with blankets and hot water bottles so you should never be cold
+- As well as luxurious duvets, the safari tents all come with blankets and hot water bottles so you should never be cold, Enfys and Dyffryn have also been insulated with internal walls lined with sheep’s wool and superfoil roofs.

-- You can relax on a comfy sofa, eat at a dining room table and rummage around in the games box for a board game or two
+- You can relax on a comfy sofa, eat at a dining room table and rummage around in honesty shop for a board game or two

 - The safari tents are made of canvas not plastic, so you don’t get ‘tent sweat’ in the morning